Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mets

-Lourdes Gurriel Jr., with a slugging percentage of .436 in his past 10 games -- including two home runs -- will be in action for the Arizona Diamondbacks versus the New York Mets, with Kodai Senga on the mound, July 4 at 4:10 PM ET.
+Lourdes Gurriel Jr. -- with an on-base percentage of .250 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the New York Mets, with Kodai Senga on the mound, on July 5 at 9:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Angels.
+In his previous game, he hit a home run while going 1-for-5 against the Mets.

 Lourdes Gurriel Jr. Game Info & Props vs. the Mets